nicolaAtti/Fantasy-Brawl/README.md

 ## Getting Started

-<Strong>Recomended Settings</Strong>

-It's recomended to play this game on a Windows operating system, in order to fully experience it's graphic components.\
-Mac and Linux systems will equally work, but the graphical experience could be reduced.

 <Strong>Requirements</Strong>

 In order to play the game you need to have the Java 8 installed, and have access to an internet connection.